alem-platform/sprint-js/story01/intro/README.md

 We will start from basics and learn what is JS and how to run it.

-JavaScript (JS) is a versatile programming language that brings life to the web.
+JavaScript is a programming language that brings life to the web.

 ### What is JavaScript?